Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Introduction

-Recent studies have suggested that relying solely on the online network for target bootstrapping can improve performance in certain methods \citep{bhattcrossq, kim2019deepmellow}.
-Surprisingly, later findings indicate that reinstating a target network in these same approaches can further enhance results \citep{palenicek2025scalingoff, gan2021stabilizing}.
+Recent studies have suggested that relying solely on the online network for target bootstrapping can improve performance in certain methods \citep{bhattcrossq, kim2019deepmellow, kapturowskihuman}.
+Surprisingly, later findings indicate that reinstating a target network in these same approaches can further enhance results \citep{palenicek2025xqc, palenicek2025scalingoff, gan2021stabilizing}.
 Building on these insights, we propose a complementary perspective: leveraging both the online and target networks jointly to compute the regression target, thereby aiming to combine the benefits of \textit{stability} and \textit{fast} learning.
 In deep \ac{RL}, the problem of moving targets is especially evident due to the use of neural networks and the resulting uncontrolled fluctuations in the values of unseen states.
-This issue becomes even more critical in value-based methods, where maximization bias drives the online estimates to steadily increase over time.
-These issues motivate the search for an appropriate selection criterion that can mitigate the impact of maximization bias when employing the online network for target computation, hence \textit{faster}, yet \textit{stable} learning.
+This issue becomes even more critical in value-based methods, where overestimation bias drives the online estimates to steadily increase over time.
+These issues motivate the search for an appropriate selection criterion that can mitigate the impact of overestimation bias when employing the online network for target computation, hence \textit{faster}, yet \textit{stable} learning.

-Building on this motivation, we propose \textbf{MINTO}, a simple yet effective technique that computes regression targets by taking the \textbf{MIN}imum estimated value between the \textbf{T}arget and \textbf{O}nline networks.
-By relying on the target network when the online estimate is relatively higher, MINTO reduces maximization bias, alleviates the moving-target problem, and ensures stable learning.
-At the same time, by incorporating the online network when its estimate is lower, MINTO leverages fresher information, enabling faster learning.

-Thanks to its simplicity, MINTO can be seamlessly integrated into a wide range of off-policy methods, including both value-based and actor–critic algorithms, across online and offline \ac{RL} settings.
-In this work, we present an extensive empirical evaluation showcasing the benefits of our approach.
-In addition, we benchmark MINTO against related baselines that exploit online estimates, whether for similar objectives or for different purposes.